tharani247/dwolla-intern-assessment/README.md

 - Your starting point should be `src/pages/index.tsx`, which already provides a basic structure and an API call to get the list of customers
 - API endpoints have been provided, which should be used for getting the list of customers and adding new ones.
 You can reference `src/pages/api/customers.ts` for details, but you should not have to make changes to that file as part of this exercise
 - Use [Material UI](https://mui.com/material-ui/all-components/) components
+- Use of [Material UI's sx prop](https://mui.com/system/getting-started/the-sx-prop/) for styling is encouraged, but not required
 - You are welcome to use AI tools to assist you (we do!), but please be prepared to explain your design choices and the code that you submit in a follow-up interview with the hiring manager

 ## Setup